Microsoft co-founder Paul Allen dies of cancer complications at 65 | MarketScreener

 "They were bemoaning my recent lack of production and discussing how they might dilute my Microsoft equity by issuing options to themselves and other shareholders," Allen wrote.

-Gates and Ballmer later apologized but the damage was done and Allen left Microsoft, although he remained on the board until 2000.
+Gates and Ballmer later apologised but the damage was done and Allen left Microsoft, although he remained on the board until 2000.

 CANCER BATTLES